martipuchal/TrOnco/README.md

 ## Installation

-- To obtain all the code clone the git repository
+- To obtain all the code, clone the Git repository.

 ```bash
   git clone https://github.com/martipuchal/TrOnco.git